 - Fast lead times

 The benefit of that process is that restores the operational life and value of crankshafts because a strong metallurgical bond is achieved between the journal material and the filler material, without distorting the crankshaft.
-It is that kind of bond that guarantees 100% reliable and safe repair.
-Crankshafts that are considered as scrap, due to extensive machining that needs to be carried out, or undersize bearings have long delivery time can now be salvaged successfully, fast and cost effectively.
+It is the kind of bond that guarantees 100% reliable and safe repair.
+Crankshafts that are considered as scrap, due to extensive machining that needs to be carried out, or undersize bearings that have long delivery times can now be salvaged successfully, quickly and cost-effectively.